 Ana's teaching interests include methods classes such as Research Methods, Meta-Analysis for Management Research, and Qualitative Research Methods, as well as marketing classes such as Marketing Research, Social Media Marketing, Digital Marketing, Introduction to Marketing, Marketing Strategy, and Consumer Behavior.

-Ana has consistently performed very well since 2007.
+Ana has consistently performed very well in the classroom since 2007.
 See some of her students' comments below.

 An important part of Ana's teaching philosophy is the development of relevant, integrative, and engaging teaching materials.
 To date, she has co-authored two high-school marketing textbooks and a dozen marketing case studies.